lockness-Ko/wot/README.md

 **YOU WILL HAVE TO EDIT THE docker-compose.yml FILE TO USE YOUR NEWLY BUILT VERSION**

+## > Security/Vulnerability reporting!

+WOT is only as secure as I make it with the knowlege I have.
+If you find anything, refer to SECURITY.md for the security policy!
+Any help in patching would be great too :)

 ## > WOT OS

 **TODO:** this